CalebPecka/bioiSeniorProject/README.md

 If issues persist, see additional documentation on qiime's website: https://docs.qiime2.org/2021.11/install/native/#install-qiime-2-within-a-conda-environment

 # Data Access
 Raw sequencing data for this project is available using Qiita: https://qiita.ucsd.edu/ under the study number 10532.
-After downloading and unzipping the folder (I outputted the contents to a directory called "FASTQ"), you will find 4 separate FASTQ directories labeled 3823, 3824, 3825, and 3826.
+After downloading and unzipping the folder, you will find 4 separate FASTQ directories labeled 3823, 3824, 3825, and 3826.
 Within each folder is an artifact.html file that details which files are forward reads, reverse reads, and barcodes.
 We need to remove these artifact files for Qiime2's import tool.

 ```
 rm -rf FASTQ/3823/artifact_3823.html